Skip to content

 Snapchat built a system that makes it far too easy for predators to contact children, hide what they are doing, and disappear without leaving a trace for parents.
 It is perhaps the most dangerous of all social media apps.

-Snap has publicly postured their platform as safe for children 12 and older.
+Snap has publicly positioned its platform as safe for children 12 and older.
 At the same time, Snap has been deceiving users and their parents by hiding these safety concerns.

-FileAbuseLawsuit.com exists for moments exactly like this.
-Our legal team, led by Dolman Law Group, represents survivors of child sexual abuse and online exploitation nationwide, including cases linked to platforms like Roblox and Snapchat.
+Dolman Law Group exists for moments exactly like this.
+The Dolman Law Group represents survivors of child sexual abuse and online exploitation nationwide, including cases linked to platforms like Roblox, Discord, and Snapchat.

 We can help your family pursue a Snapchat sexual abuse lawsuit to hold this powerful, multi-million-dollar tech company accountable for the harm its design choices have allowed.